Ontario Job Grant

 Overview

-The Canada-Ontario Job Grant (COJG) provides funding to help businesses train their employees and update their skills.
+The Ontario Job Grant (OJG) provides funding to help businesses train their employees and update their skills.
 This helps employers ensure their workforce has the right skills to adapt to a changing economy.

 The grant lets employers choose who to train, and what skills to focus on to address their needs.
-Employers can use the grant to:
+Employers can use the grant to train:

 Grant details

-The Canada-Ontario Job Grant supports eligible training costs up to a maximum of $10,000 per trainee, with additional flexibility for small employers.
+The Ontario Job Grant supports eligible training costs up to a maximum of $10,000 per trainee, with additional flexibility for small employers.

-Large employers (100 employees and more) are required to contribute half of the training costs.
-This means the government will cover half of the training costs, and the employer needs to contribute the other half.
+For employers with 100 or more employees, the government will cover half of the training costs, and the employer needs to contribute the other half, regardless of whether employees were previously unemployed.

-Small employers (less than 100 employees) are required to contribute one-sixth of training costs.
-If the employer is training and hiring unemployed individuals, they may be eligible for up to $15,000 per trainee.
-The employer would not be required to make a minimum contribution to training costs for training funded through the grant.
+Employers with under 100 employees are required to pay at least one-sixth of the training costs of each trainee.
+If the employer is training new hires who were previously unemployed, they are eligible for up to $15,000 per trainee and not required to make a minimum contribution to training costs funded through the program.
 This means an employer may be eligible for 100% funding.

 Accepting applications

-The Ministry of Labour, Immigration, Training and Skills Development is currently accepting applications for training programs if they:
+The Ministry of Labour, Immigration, Training and Skills Development is currently accepting applications from individual employers if they involve training 25 or fewer participants.

 Eligibility